 If your skin is typically pretty normal but is prone to occasional bouts of oiliness, try this mask.
 A favorite of Byrdie Senior Editor Holly Rhue, it works just as well on oily and acne-prone skin as it does on a normal to combination complexion, making it a good option to use whenever.
-Charcoal and kaolin clay act as a deep detoxifier to unclog pores, while a unique blend of six different acids works to further clear out gunk and grime.
+Charcoal and kaolin clay act as purifiers to unclog pores, while a unique blend of six different acids works to further clear out gunk and grime.
 The end result is a smooth and glowing complexion, plus much smaller-looking pores.

 Rhue is also a fan of this pick, choice for those dealing with ultra-stubborn blackheads and/or whiteheads.
 It’s not your standard charcoal or clay that does the purifying here (though we’re obviously not knocking those ingredients), but rather finely ground clusters of hardened volcanic lava that sop up unwanted oil.
 There’s also gently exfoliating lactic acid in this creamy, wash-off formula.